Bayard boys, girls basketball teams get road sweep of South Platte

 BIG SPRINGS — The Bayard basketball programs came away with a pair of wins Tuesday.

-The Tigers girls would use a strong third quarter to edge South Platte 56-51, while the Bayard boys got a 72-49 victory.
+The Tiger girls would use a strong third quarter to edge South Platte 56-51, while the Bayard boys got a 72-49 victory.

 South Platte (10-6) came out red hot and jumped out to an early 14-point lead.
 Bayard coach Zach Nesbitt was forced to call a timeout to help settle the Tigers (13-3) down.